Ingy M. El-Hefny*, Neima K. Al Senosy, Walaa G. Hozayen, Amr E. Ahmed, Ayman Diab and Wesam T. Basal Pages 193 - 201 ( 9 )

 Objective: This proposal investigates in vitro cytotoxic and apoptotic effects of three food preservatives commonly consumed in daily meals; sodium sulphite, boric acid, and benzoic acid.

-Results: Although the effect was more significantly realized in HepG2 cell line, the viability of both cell lines was decreased by all of the three tested compounds.
+Results: Although the effect was more significantly realized in the HepG2 cell line, the viability of both cell lines was decreased by all of the three tested compounds.
 Flow cytometric analysis of HepG2 cells treated with sodium sulphite, boric acid, and benzoic acid has revealed an increase in G2/M phase cell cycle arrest.
-In Sodium sulphite and boric acid treated cells, expression levels of p53 was up-regulated, while that of the Bcl2 was significantly down-regulated.
+In Sodium sulphite and boric acid-treated cells, expression levels of p53 were up-regulated, while that of the Bcl2 was significantly down-regulated.
 On the other hand, Benzoic acid has shown an anti-apoptotic feature based on the increased expression levels of Bcl-2 in treated cells.

 Conclusion: In conclusion, all of the tested compounds have decreased the cell line viability and induced both cell cycle arrest and apoptotic events indicating their high potential of being cytotoxic and genotoxic materials.

-October University for Modern Sciences and Arts, (MSA), Faculty of Biotechnology, Wahat Road, 6th of October City, Ain Shams University, Faculty of Agriculture., Department of Genetics, Shubra el-Kheima, Beni-Suef University, Faculty of Postgraduate Studies for Advanced Sciences, Department of Biotechnology and Life Sciences, Beni-Suef, Beni-Suef University, Faculty of Postgraduate Studies for Advanced Sciences, Department of Biotechnology and Life Sciences, Beni-Suef, October University for Modern Sciences and Arts, (MSA), Faculty of Biotechnology, Wahat Road, 6th of October City, Cairo University, Faculty of Science, Giza
+Faculty of Biotechnology, October University for Modern Sciences and Arts, (MSA), Wahat Road, 6th of October City, Department of Genetics, Faculty of Agriculture, Ain Shams University, Shubra el-Kheima, Beni-Suef University, Faculty of Postgraduate Studies for Advanced Sciences, Department of Biotechnology and Life Sciences, Beni-Suef, Beni-Suef University, Faculty of Postgraduate Studies for Advanced Sciences, Department of Biotechnology and Life Sciences, Beni-Suef, Faculty of Biotechnology, October University for Modern Sciences and Arts, (MSA), Wahat Road, 6th of October City, Cairo University, Faculty of Science, Giza